 District 4J operates a school-based health center at North Eugene High School.
-The center is staffed with a school nurse, health clerk, a nurse practitioner, and a mental health therapist.
+The center is staffed with a health assistant, a nurse practitioner, and mental health therapists from Lane County Behavioral Health.

 The nurse practitioner can prescribe and treat acute and chronic illness.
 Physicals and immunizations are also available, as are mental health services from mental health therapists.

 Here are some examples of services we can provide:

 • Well-child exams

 • Assessment / treatment of acute illness

 • Assessment / treatment for chronic conditions such as asthma

 • Health education